EMT Resume Examples

 Highlighting Relevant Achievements and Skills

-- •Clinical Skills: Mention abilities like performing CPR, patient stabilization, and wound care.
+- •Clinical Skills: Mention abilities like performing CPR, patient stabilization, and wound care including xylazine triage.

 - •Problem Solving: Showcase any experience solving critical issues rapidly.

-- •Teamwork: Highlight your capability to function within an emergency response team.
+- •Teamwork: Highlight your capability to function within an emergency response team and mutual-aid systems.

 - •Patient Care: Emphasize skills in administering compassionate care in high-stress situations.

-- •Technical Skills: Include the use of emergency equipment, ePCR software, and telemetry units.
+- •Technical Skills: Include the use of emergency equipment, ePCR software (ESO, ImageTrend), and AI-assisted dispatch platforms.

 Industry-Specific Action Verbs and Terminology